SWOT Analysis Activity

-Hand out the SWOT Reading Material (shown below) to the learners and have them read and then discuss it. (about 30 minutes)
+Hand out the SWOT Reading Material (shown below) to the learners and have them read and discuss it (about 30 minutes).

-Once the above activity is completed, break the learners into small groups (3 to 4 learners per group).
-Note that the small groups should be composed of learners who are in departments that normally work together on a project.
+Once the above activity is completed, divide the learners into small groups (3 to 4 learners per group).
+Note that the small groups should be composed of learners who are in departments that normally work together on projects.

 Tell them they are going to be introducing a new product or service.
-Note that the instructor will have to discuss this activity with the learners' managers before the class begins.
-The instructor needs to identify the new product or service with the managers (or at least a believable one).
+Note that the instructor will have to discuss this activity with the learners' leaders before the class begins, as you need to identify a new product or service with the managers.

 SWOT Reading Material